The IIJ 2025 Freelance Journalism Conference

 Connect with a community of creators who make a good living while telling stories that have an impact?

-Register for Institute for Independent Journalists 2025 Freelance Conference!
+Access the Institute for Independent Journalists 2025 Freelance Conference recordings!

 Recordings will be available to watch until March 31, 2025